AytekSangun/CU-Internship---Rasa/README.md

-This is an AI Assistant demo developed on Rasa Open Source for our intership porject.
+This is an AI Assistant demo developed on Rasa Open Source for our intership project.

 # How to Use Rasa